 Mobility Versus Stretching

 So where does stretching fall in?
-Stretching (a verb) and stretch (verb or noun) has six major styles:
+Stretching (a verb) and stretch (verb or noun) have six major styles:

 - Passive (e.g. rag doll)